2019 PRSA North Pacific District Leadership

 Co-Chair – Member Programming

-Ellie has more than 15 years of technology communications experience.
-At Norwest she is responsible for global marketing.
-As part of the portfolio services team, she is focused on supporting Norwest’s early, mid and growth-stage portfolio companies on their marketing and communications strategies and awareness building initiatives.
-She also assists them with marketing resources and execution.
+Ellie has more than 15 years of high tech communications experience.
+At NVP (Norwest Venture Partners) she is responsible for brand strategy, digital, social and corporate communications.
+She is focused on supporting Norwest’s early, mid and growth-stage portfolio companies as they build their brands.

-Before joining Norwest, Ellie was director of marketing at SRI International based in Menlo Park, CA for nine years.
-She was responsible for content development, corporate communications, and marketing communications initiatives for SRI and its spin-off companies.
+Previous to Norwest, Ellie was the head of communications at Stanford Research Institute (SRI) in Menlo Park, CA. She was responsible for corporate and marketing communications initiatives for SRI and its spin-off companies.

-Earlier, Ellie was at A&R, a San Mateo-based communications firm, where she developed and managed full-spectrum corporate public relations programs.
+Earlier, Ellie was at Angus & Rudin, a San Mateo-based communications firm, where she developed and managed full-spectrum corporate public relations programs.
 Client companies included Skystream, Zone Labs, Metreo, Netscreen, and ICG Communications.
-Ellie was also responsible for communications at Agile Software, Aspect Development, and Ariba.
+Ellie also led the communications function at Agile Software, Aspect Development, and Ariba.

 Ellie holds a bachelor of science in political science/applied history and a master of arts degree in professional writing from Carnegie Mellon University.